anuhimustee/Operation-Threshold-Analysis-Credit-Risk-Division/README.md

 # Operation-Threshold-Analysis-Credit-Risk-Division
-One Single Question from the Head of Credit Risk.We're approving loans on credit score and income verification, but nobody has checked whether size-of-loan versus- income is quietly doing more damage than either.
+One Statement from the Head of Credit Risk set the tone for everything...
+"We're approving loans on credit score and income verification, but nobody has checked whether size-of-loan versus- income is quietly doing more damage than either.
 I don't want a guess.
 I want a number."